xTheEc0/Listen.moe-SlackStatusUpdater/README.md

 ![]()

-Notes:
+### Notes:
 If you got this far.. thanks?
 If you want to (and can) improve this code, please do, PR it, and I will (most likely) accept it : )
-I am more familiar with C++/C# sytax/formatting so if the formatting for my js looks like something out of horror movie for you, thats because it is.
-Sorry for the PTSD.
+~~I am more familiar with C++/C# sytax/formatting so if the formatting for my js looks like something out of horror movie for you, thats because it is.
+Sorry for the PTSD.~~
+Used ESLint with quite strict rules to make it human readable : D